Meet Our Team

 Youth Facilitator - RIYL

 MD Imtiyaz Alam is a grounded and compassionate youth mobilizer from Dallegaon Panchayat in Thakurganj block, whose work with Project Potential Trust reflects both his commitment to community service and his natural ability to connect with people.
 He began his journey in 2021 as part of the organization’s COVID-19 response efforts, where he worked for 13 months mobilizing people for vaccination and conducting community surveys; a role that highlighted his calm leadership and sense of responsibility during crisis.
+Following that, Imtiyaz joined the Rural India Youth Leadership program.
+As a Youth Mobilizer, he formed and facilitated youth clubs, led community action projects, and proudly inaugurated a library in his own panchayat with the support of Project Potential, a project close to his heart.
+Imtiyaz aspires to continue building learning spaces and leadership opportunities for young people in rural areas.
+Something unique about Imtiyaz is his belief that real change begins with listening.
+Whether it’s a village elder or a curious teenager, he listens deeply — and often finds that the spark for change is hidden in those very conversations.

 Youth Facilitator - RIYL